All Episodes

 No.

-And of course it never came in that way.
+And, of course, it never came in that way.

-It was like one to two percent.
+It was like 1 to 2 percent.

 Now we're trying to go back to tax cuts, which haven't really been tried in several decades.

-And the CBO is blocking it, because they always say tax cuts lose revenues and the deficit grows.
+And the CBO is blocking it because they always say tax cuts lose revenues and the deficit grows.

 Well, my response is not true.